 How does the Writing Center tutoring program work?

-Writing Center tutors focus on teaching transferable skills, not on correcting or “fixing” papers, and work with students on all aspects of writing, from organizing and drafting, to revising and proofreading, as well as documenting and citing sources.
+Writing Center tutors focus on teaching transferable skills, not correcting or “fixing” papers.
+They work with you on all aspects of your writing — from organizing and drafting to revising and proofreading to integrating and citing sources.

 Using writing samples, instructor comments, and a questionnaire, tutors identify two or three main areas to focus instruction.